bnd5k/mustachify-ui/README.md

 In other words, if you're reading this, then you probably know more about Python and Flask best practices than I do.
 So feel free to modify, remove, or add any code you feel is necessary.

+** ToDo
+1. Use Pipfile instead of `requirements.txt`
+2. Figure out how the Flask app will interact with Rekognition script
+3. Retreive Mustachified photo and present to the user
+3. Layer in some CSS to provide a better UX